oneapi-src/oneDNN/source/programming_model.rst

 LLGA OP is created when the corresponding framework op is visited, once the information is extracted and converted to LLGA OP, it is then passed over to LLGA backend.

-The integration shall follow below rules to convert framework OP to LLGA OP
+The integration shall follow below rules to convert framework OP to LLGA OP:
-1. Convert to LLGA OP if it’s supported in LLGA OP set.
+* Convert to LLGA OP if it’s supported in LLGA OP set.
 Some tweak may be necessary like a convolution with bias in framework shall be splitted to a LLGA convolution and LLGA add.
-2. For the OP that is not in LLGA OP set, if the integration wants to pass it to the backend,  a Wildcard OP can be used.
+* For the OP that is not in LLGA OP set, if the integration wants to pass it to the backend,  a Wildcard OP can be used.
-3. There’s also special options like custom OP and contraction OP, refer to the related section.
+* There’s also special options like custom OP and contraction OP, refer to the related section.

 The integration layer manages the OP’s lifecycle, e.g., it frees LLGA OP after it is passed to backend.
 The LLGA backend should not assume that LLGA OP is alive after it receives a LLGA OP.
   **OP Kind**